 Once complete, the pulley should be flush with the motor and the screw should be tight.

 2. Tie a normal knot on one end.
-Put that knotted end through the small hole in the pulley and pull it tight so the knot sits securely inside the center of it.
+Put that knotted end through the small hole in the pulley so the knot sits securely inside the center of it.
+Pull it hard to make sure the knot does not slip out.
+Cut the excess fishing line after the knot.

 Tied tendon setup correctly in the pulley.